genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/incoming-message.md

 ---

 ## Readmore component on long chatbot messages
-Chatbot messages content display has a length limit, called threshold.
+Chatbot messages content display has a length limit, called <u>threshold</u>.
 Messages that are longer than the configured threshold length, will be trimmed.
 A `readmore` component will appear on the bottom of a trimmed message, leading to a full message view.
 {: .overview}
 The `readmore` component supports [configuration by adapter]({{ '/docs/chat-configuration/ui-customization/how-it-works#adapter-configure' | relative_url }}) only.
 The configuration options are defined by `ReadmoreAdapter`.